The Impact & Importance of Hal Holbrook’s Mark Twain Tonight!

 Editor’s Note: This is the second of several posts from members of the Mark Twain Studies community responding to Hal Holbrook’s announcement earlier this week that he would be retiring Mark Twain Tonight! after a nearly 60-year run.
 What follows is a paper by Mark Dawidziak delivered at CMTS’s quadrennial conference in 2009.
 Dawidziak is pictured above with Holbrook and Shelley Fisher Fishkin, who yesterday wrote her own appreciation for her longtime friend and colleague.
 You may prefer to listen to Dawidziak’s presentation, or to watch it on YouTube.
-Holbrook himself responded to the paper, and the audio of his response is appended below.
+Holbrook himself responded to the paper, and the audio of his response is appended directly below this note.

 There are no known recordings of Mark Twain’s voice on the planet.
 Oh, we have snippets of recordings made by many American contemporaries of his acquaintance, from Booker T. Washington and Edwin Booth to Theodore Roosevelt and Thomas Edison.
 Yet, as if playing a catch-me-if-you-can prank from beyond the grave, the American writer who spoke so loudly and so often during his lifetime can not be heard on the record – or the tape or the CD or the MP3 player or any other recording device.
 Whatever recordings he made, and he did make them, have been lost – or not yet found.
 And still, many Americans believe they know the sound of Mark Twain’s voice.